 The USA doesn’t have a unified federal ombudsman service.
 Nonetheless, handling complaints against federal authorities can be seen to some extent being unofficially incorporated into the role of the US Member of Congress.
 Since 1963, in every session of the congress, a bill has been introduced to establish an institution akin to Ombudsman is considered by the members as a drag on their status and power.

 The members considered the ombudsman powers their sole prerogative to represent their respective constituencies and handle citizen’s grievances.
 The state-level ombudsman was introduced in 1967.

 Following the recommendation of the Administrative Reforms Commission, headed by Moraji Desai, the Central Government took some steps for the adoption of the Ombudsman system in India.
 The Commission submitted its report on October 20, 1966, and propounded a scheme for creating an Ombudsman system in the country.

 Although the commission drew largely from the experiences of other nations in drafting its ombudsman scheme, it was composed of a number of peculiar features drafted on its own owing to the diverse circumstances in India such as federal structure; larger population than other countries having the Ombudsman system; parliamentary government with ministerial responsibility.
-The commission’s recommendation was accepted by the Government of India.
+The Government of India accepted the commission’s recommendation.

 The term ‘Lokpal’ was earlier coined in 1963 by Laxmi Mall Singhvi, a member of parliament during a parliamentary debate about the redressal mechanism of grievances.
 In India, the word Lokpal was derived from the Sanskrit words “Lok” (people) and “Pala” (protector/caretaker), meaning “Caretaker of People”.